 As the globe watches Alibaba, Jack Ma tackles the problems that China faces in health and safety, thus launching another company in 2014; Alibaba Health Information Technology Ltd.

-A GREAT STORY ALWAYS TOWERS ABOVE YOUR COMPETITION
+A GREAT STORY ALWAYS TOWERS ABOVE THE OFFERINGS OF YOUR COMPETITION

 LESSON LEARNED — COMBAT VENGEANCE WITH VULNERABILITY